mrdiamonddirt/openai-fivem/Readme.md

 3. (Optional) Edit the other variables in the `config.lua` file to adjust the rate limits, cooldowns, and other settings.

-4. Add `start openaifivemchat` to your server.cfg file.
+4. Add `start openai-fivem` to your server.cfg file.

 5. Start or restart your FiveM server.